JuliaImages/juliaimages.github.io/docs/src/arrays_colors.md

 Here we used `Gray` to indicate that this array should be interpreted as a grayscale image.
+(Note that the Images package re-exports Colors, so you can alternatively say `using Images`.)

 Under the hood, what is `Gray` doing?
 It's informative to see the "raw" object, displayed as text:

 ![float_gray_text](assets/arrays_colors/float_gray_text.png)

-(**should there be a convenience function for this?**) (Users of the Julia command-line REPL interface will see this representation immediately, rather than the graphical one.)
+(Users of Juno or the Julia command-line REPL interface will see this representation immediately.)

 You can see this is a 2×2 array of `Gray{Float64}` objects.
 You might be curious how these `Gray` objects are represented.
 In the